htcondor/htcondor/docs/users-manual/submitting-a-job.rst

     (machine == "friend3.cs.wisc.edu")

 are false, and give the value 0.0.
-Therefore, :subcom:`Rank` evaluates to the value 3.0.
+Therefore, :subcom:`rank` evaluates to the value 3.0.
 In this way, machine ``friend1.cs.wisc.edu`` is ranked higher than machine ``friend2.cs.wisc.edu``, machine ``friend2.cs.wisc.edu`` is ranked higher than machine ``friend3.cs.wisc.edu``, and all three of